-Ever wished you could embed a clickable hyperlink into an image or design?
+Ever wished you could embed a clickable hyperlink in a JPEG image or design?
 When creating designs for websites, social media, or any kind of digital advertising, it would be helpful to make your promotions clickable so you can direct people exactly where you want them to go.

 Hello!
 I’m Cara, and once again I’m here to tell you that Photoshop makes a seemingly complicated task quite simple.
 There are four major steps to add a hyperlink to an image in Photoshop.
 Let me show you how it works!